-The Board of Directors has adopted the Streamline Health Solutions, Inc. Code of Conduct and Ethics which applies to all directors, officers, (including its chief executive officer, chief operating officer chief financial officer, controller, and any person performing similar functions) and employees.
-The Company has made the Code of Conduct and Ethics available on its web site at http://www.streamlinehealth.net.
+The Board of Directors has adopted the Streamline Health Solutions, Inc. Code of Conduct and Ethics which applies to all directors, officers, (including its chief executive officer, chief financial officer, controller, and any person performing similar functions) and employees.
+The Company has made the Code of Conduct and Ethics available on its web site at www.streamlinehealth.net.